AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-about.md

   * (Advertisers with Audience Manager accounts) You can create [!DNL Google Ads] customer match audiences using user IDs from Audience Manager segments that have Search, Social, & Commerce as a destination.
 This may include Adobe Analytics segments that are published to Adobe Experience Cloud and segments created using the Adobe Experience Cloud Audience Library.

   To create customer match audiences, the advertiser's [!DNL Google Ads] account must be [eligible for custom match](https://support.google.com/adspolicy/answer/6299717) and opted in for [user ID segments](https://support.google.com/google-ads/answer/9199250).
-Also, the advertiser account in Search, Social, & Commerce must be configured to allow the creation of customer match audiences.<!-- For Analytics audiences: Analytics Only Integration.
-For Audience Manager, Enable CM/CRM option) -->
+Also, the advertiser account in Search, Social, & Commerce must be configured to allow the creation of customer match audiences.

   [!DNL Adobe] segment data and cookie sync files for customer data-based audiences are synced to [!DNL Google Ads] daily.